gomorpheus/terraform-provider-morpheus/docs/resources/user.md

 ### Required

 - `email` (String) The email address of the user account
+- `password` (String, Sensitive) The Morpheus password for the user account (external password changes are not detected)
+- `role_ids` (List of Number) A list of user role ids associated with the user account
 - `username` (String) The username of the user account

 ### Optional